 New Mexico registered agent requirements

-New Mexico imposes specific requirements that every registered agent must meet to serve your business legally and effectively:
+New Mexico imposes specific requirements under NMSA Chapter 53 that every registered agent must meet to serve your business legally and effectively:

-• Age and residency: Individual agents must be at least 18 years old and a New Mexico resident, or be a business entity authorized to conduct business in New Mexico
+• Residency and authorization: Individual agents must be a New Mexico resident, or the agent must be a business entity authorized to conduct business in New Mexico, per NMSA § 53-19-5(A)(2) for LLCs and NMSA § 53-11-11(B) for corporations.
+New Mexico statutes do not specify a minimum age for registered agents.

-For multi-entity organizations, professional registered agent services eliminate the operational constraints of maintaining physical presence at registered addresses during business hours across multiple jurisdictions, while providing essential privacy protection by keeping personal addresses off public records.
+For multi-entity organizations, professional Discern registered agent services eliminate the operational constraints of maintaining physical presence at registered addresses across multiple jurisdictions, while providing essential privacy protection by keeping personal addresses off public records.

 Why do you need a registered agent in New Mexico?